 “So while waiting here at the airport in Berlin I figured no better way to spend my time than to keep it real.
 This is not gonna be some long emotional story (not that there’s anything wrong with crying and talking to yourself in the shower obviously) but just a little small reminder that every pic you see on my account is one in a hundred (or sometimes four hundred) and it was all about the right angle, right lighting and of course the right filter.
 Nothing perfect about me and nothing perfect about my life (except for @royatiya, and my parents).
 Just a girl with big dreams who’s going to regret posting this in 1,2,3..."

-Despite the features of a typical Instagram model, the everyday individual does not necessarily have an hourglass figure or a spotless face As a result, thus individuals are looking for brands who are not afraid to market the “real girl,” as opposed to the idealized one.
+Despite the features of a typical Instagram model, the everyday individual does not necessarily have an hourglass figure or a spotless face.
+As a result, thus individuals are looking for brands who are not afraid to market the “real girl,” as opposed to the idealized one.

 Tik Tok has become the media app that values this sense of authenticity over the ‘skinny’ photoshopped culture. says R/GA, Amelia Westerburg.